EdgeCare/EdgeCare-Web/README.md

 # EdgeCare masking NER Model Web Demo

-This repository contains a web demo for our fine-tuned model.
-The demo allows users to interact with the model through a web interface.
+This repository contains a web demo for our fine-tuned model for PHI(Protected Health Information) masking.
+The demo allows users to interact with the model through a web interface & see how the model works.

 ## 🔗 Live Demo
 Check out the live demo here: [NER Web Demo](https://edgecare-web.web.app)